ataibarkai/SemanticType/Readme.md

 }
 ```

-The swift compiler draws a sharp distinction between a `foo: Person`  variable and a `bar: Robot` variable; there is no danger of accidentally passing a `Robot` to a function that expects a `Person`, and a quick *option-click* type inspeection immediaely illuminates the kinds of computations in which we could expect the variable to participate.
+The swift compiler draws a sharp distinction between a `foo: Person`  variable and a `bar: Robot` variable; there is no danger of accidentally passing a `Robot` to a function that expects a `Person`, and a quick *option-click* type inspection immediaely illuminates the kinds of computations in which we could expect the variable to participate.

 The same is *not* true when we look at the `Int` instance fields defined above.
 Though  `Person.age`, `Robot.id`, and `Robot.batteryPercentage` capture entirely different kinds of data, they are all typed as  `Int` s.
 And since **all the compiler sees is a variable's type,**  it can help us with neither clarity nor precision.

-Passing the contents of `Robot.batteryPercentage` into a function expecting `Robot.id` would be just as nonesensical as passing a `Person` to a function expecting a `Robot`.
+Passing the contents of `Robot.batteryPercentage` into a function expecting `Robot.id` would be just as nonsensical as passing a `Person` to a function expecting a `Robot`.
 But while the latter would be caught by the compiler, the former would not.

 #### What can we do about this?
 This issue would disappear if our types were richer: